cleuton/birrawcs/README.md

 # birrawcs
-A full working open-source WCS app, written in Rust and React, and using Postgres
+An open-source WCS app, written in NodeJS and React, and using MongoDB